 Aaron produces conferences and video, for audiences of innovators and entrepreneurs.
 He has attended the invitation-only TED Conference twelve times, and incorporates many of the original TED values into his own work.
-Previously, Aaron is a veteran of the tech startup world — raised over $3.5M as CEO of two companies, managed million-dollar R&D budgets, recruited dozens of employees, and closed 6-figure sales with Fortune 500 companies.
+Previously, Aaron is a veteran of the tech startup world — closed 7 founds of financing as CEO of two companies, managed million-dollar R&D budgets, recruited over 100 employees, and closed enterprise sales with Fortune 500 companies.
 He is also available to assist in writing/evaluating business plans.

 Whenever shares (or options) are issued, the language is normally "fully-diluted shares"... and what that means is that you *authorize* the number of shares necessary for all potential [foreseeable] options to vest.

 You'll need to stop talking "%" and start talking in actual share numbers.
 Let's say the company has 1,000,000 shares, divided half between two founders.
 Then let's say a decision is made to "sell" or "trade away" 20% of the company.
 To do that, the founders don't lose shares — you create new ones.
 So the original million becomes 80%, which means you'll need to authorize 250,000 new shares.
 You can then sell 25,000 to the CFO for cash, let them earn up to 25,000 more, and distribute the other 8% to new hires over the coming months.

 If you do this 2% transaction all by itself, the math will be more annoying the next time you want to hire someone and grant stock options or whatever.

 In all cases, if you authorize shares, or issue options, and then they fail to vest (i.e. the CFO changes his mind and fails to earn the 1%), those authorized shares simply don't get issued to him, and that benefits all other shareholders proportionally.